Kinky Comedy At Liquid Laughs Undergound

 General Admission: USD 15.00

-Artists: Sophie Hughes, Emmanual Christopher Michael Vera, The Red Empress, Parker Krahn
+Artists: Sophie Hughes, Emmanual Christopher Michael Vera, The Red Empress, Parker Krahn, Montana Burke, Reese Samuels, LJ Sullivan